 Again, I’m not showing this to overwhelm you, but instead just to help you appreciate the magnitude of this task of starting a company, developing a new product/service and doing what you’ll have to do to truly be successful in this fiercely competitive market.

-This article is focused on drafting and filing a utility patent application, and is centered on Step #3 (depending on whether we’re talking provisional or nonprovisional).
+This article is focused on drafting and filing an application for patents – specifically utility patents – and is centered on Step #3 (depending on whether we’re talking provisional or nonprovisional).
 In the 20-steps, this would fall under “Core IP Protection”, which is the 4th step.

-To put ourselves in the correct context for writing our patent application and preparing it for filing it with the USPTO, you need some understanding of the preceding steps.
+To put ourselves in the correct context regarding how to write a patent application and how to prepare it for filing it with the USPTO, you need some understanding of the preceding steps.

 Step 1: Patentability Search and Opinion